-The Retail Electric Competition and Consumer Protection Act of 1999 ("Electric Restructuring Act") requires the Commission to report to the Council every two years, beginning July 1, 2003, on fuel mix information for the electricity sold in the District.
+The Retail Electric Competition and Consumer Protection Act of 1999 requires the Commission to report to the District Council every two years, beginning July 1, 2003, on fuel mix information for the electricity sold in the District.
 In the next section, Section II, we describe the reporting requirements for fuel mix and emissions that the Commission has implemented in the District.
-In Section III, we provide information on the PJM Interconnection's ("PJM")-the Regional Transmission Organization ("RTO") that provides service to the District-fuel mix and renewable resources.
+In Section III, we provide information on the PJM Interconnection's ("PJM")-the Regional Transmission Organization ("RTO") that coordinates the delivery of wholesale electricity to the District-fuel mix and renewable resources.
 Finally, Section IV summarizes the Commission's ongoing activities.
-Selected Orders relating to the Commission's rules on fuel mix and emissions reporting are included in Attachment 1.
+Selected orders relating to the Commission's rules on fuel mix and emissions reporting are included in Attachment 1.